 \subsection{Acyclicity, Connectivity and Cohen-Macaulayness.}

-A topological space $X$ is said to be \emph{$k$-connected} if one of the following equivalent conditions holds: \begin{compactitem}[$\bullet$] \item $\pi_i(X)=0$ for all $i\le k$, i.e.,every map of the sphere $S^i$, $i\le k$, into $\Delta$ is null-homotopic, \item $X$ is homotopy equivalent to a CW complex that, except for the basepoint, has no cells of dimension~$\le k$. \end{compactitem} Similarly, a pair of topological spaces $(X,Y)$ is \emph{$k$-connected} if $\pi_i(X,Y)=0$ for all $i\le k$.
+A topological space $X$ is said to be \emph{$k$-connected} if one of the following equivalent conditions holds: \begin{compactitem}[$\bullet$] \item $\pi_i(X)=0$ for all $i\le k$, i.e., every map of the sphere $S^i$, $i\le k$, into $X$ is null-homotopic, \item $X$ is homotopy equivalent to a CW complex that, except for the basepoint, has no cells of dimension~$\le k$. \end{compactitem} Similarly, a pair of topological spaces $(X,Y)$ is \emph{$k$-connected} if $\pi_i(X,Y)=0$ for all $i\le k$.

 A space $X$ is \emph{$k$-acyclic} if $\widetilde{H}_i(X; \mathbb{Z})=0$ for all $i\le k$, and a pair of spaces $(X,Y)$ is \emph{$k$-acyclic} if $\widetilde{H}_i(X,Y; \mathbb{Z})=0$ for all $i\le k$.
-Every {$k$-connected} space is $k$-acyclic, by elementary cellular homology.
-We will repeatedly make use of the fact that by the Theorems of Whitehead and Hurewicz (see for instance \cite[Section~4]{Hatcher}), a {$k$-acyclic} space (or pair of spaces), $k\ge 1$, is {$k$-connected} if and only if it is $1$-connected.
+By elementary cellular homology, every {$k$-connected} space is $k$-acyclic.
+We will repeatedly make use of the fact that by the theorems of Whitehead and Hurewicz (see for instance \cite[Section~4]{Hatcher}), a {$k$-acyclic} space (or pair of spaces), $k\ge 1$, is {$k$-connected} if and only if it is $1$-connected.